ee-leaf

 Micro-brewery homebrew kits

-Micro-brewery kits are now available from malt extract suppliers to make it easier for people to get started with home beermaking.
+Is beer easy to make?
+Yes, but micro-brewery kits, now available from malt extract suppliers, make it even easier for people to get started with home beermaking.
 These kits come with everything you need to brew your own beer.
 For more information, talk to your local supplier to find the kit that’s right for you.

 Responses (20)